 Guidance on writing assignments.
 Many of the activities in this course involve writing, and this is particularly true for the final project if you do any kind of survey of the literature.
 It's very important that you familiarize yourself with expectations about scholarly writing, and in particular with how to avoid plagiarizing.
 Please see the information in the Academic Integrity page and specifically note the instructions about plagiarism and how paraphrasing improperly can count as plagiarism.
 In addition, please see my write-up with guidelines for reviewing computational papers.

-Class Presentation: All students will present research papers from the recent scientific literature.
+Reading and presenting the scientific literature : All students will present research papers from the recent scientific literature.
 The presentation of scientific papers is a major part of the course, and all students are expected to participate actively in discussing these papers.
 Your class participation counts 10% towards your course grade, and half of this is based on class presentations (both your own presentation and your Q&A).

 Emergency response recommendations